CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     ansible_ssh_common_args='-J <jumphost>'
     ```

-    In the example above you need to replace by the name of the VM, the IP `192.168.1.XXX` must be the correct IP of the VM, and finally the has to also be replaced by the corresponding one.
+    In the example above you need to replace `<VM_name>` by the name of the VM, the IP `192.168.1.XXX` must be the correct IP of the VM, and finally the `<user>` has to also be replaced by the corresponding one.
 You need to have a line per VM node that you want to include in the cluster.
-Finally, if you are using a Jump Host, you need to replace by its connection information, like `ubuntu@177.51.170.99`
+Finally, if you are using a Jump Host, you need to replace `<jumphost>` by its connection information, like `ubuntu@177.51.170.99`

 1. Create a playbook (`main-ocfs2.yml` in this example) like this one: